uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

   geom_point()
 ```

 We can then add layers, map mor data to aesthetics, and further modify elements.
+For example, we can map the `colour` easthetic to the `continent` data.

 ### More shortcuts